Arbitration Rules & Policies

 - Only vehicles that sell in excess of four thousand dollars ($4000), with a functional odometer reading of less than two hundred thousand (200,000) kilometers are eligible for arbitration.

-- Major undisclosed mechanical defects (engine, transmission, major power train, i.e. Differential) that would cost over $750 to repair according to manufacture established standard rates.
+- Major undisclosed mechanical defects (engine, transmission, major power train, i.e. Differential) that would cost over $750 per item (noncumulative) to repair.
+Repair cost is determined by manufacturer established rates for units under warranty, and standard aftermarket rates for units out of warranty.

 - The Auction will only arbitrate an incorrect or missed provincial declaration for a period of seven days from the date of sale.
 These include, but are not limited to: